The magnificent mealie

 As a general rule though I'm suspicious of modern agriculture and big companies like Monsanto and Bayer.
 Open-pollinated Border King from the garden tastes great, is very cheap and there is no anxiety; so why pay a fortune for GM maize?
 It does mean some weeding until cover is reached.

-I know the corn I feed to my chickens is genetically modified, and it's very clear that they only eat it under protest.
-I have a new non-GM source directly from the farmer; I will be reporting how they take to it in the future.
-Ironically it will be cheaper.
+The corn I used to feed to my chickens was genetically modified; it was very clear that they only ate it under protest.
+I have a new non-GM source directly from the farmer; they too appear to be happier.
+Ironically it is much cheaper; in part because I have cut out the middle men.

 It's time for an update.
-Yes, indeed, we now have non-GM yellow mealies; the flavour is definitely improved but that may be because of the colour.
-We have not yet tried it on the hens, using up old stock.
+Yes, indeed we now have non-GM yellow mealies; the flavour is definitely improved but that may be because of the beta carotene that gives it the colour.

 I suspect that we will conclude that cattle and bird-brain hens have more sense than humans.